What is the definition and difference between Allergy and Intolerance?

 Do food items need to be in your system for the lab to detect an intolerance?

 Our hair stores DNA type information that gives valuable information pertaining to the cellular changes that would occur within our bodies secondary to exposure to certain allergens.
 Therefore, if you have never eaten a particular item, it may still show up on your report.

 What is your liability to the test?

 Affordable Allergy Testing is confident in their test and results.
 The company has always offered 100% money back guarantee for over 10 years.

 Do you have anything to offer people once they get their results to help them understand and not be overwhelmed?

-There is no need to worry when it comes to these results because you have already taken the first step to alleviate worry.
+There is no need to worry when it comes to these results because you have already taken the first step to relieving worry.
 This is indeed a very innovative science that has been highly criticized, just as many currently highly utilized medically related scientific techniques have been when first discovered in the past.
 However, it is nonetheless reliable science!
-I would highly suggest taking these results to your PCP or allergist and ask how they presume you should precede, especially depending on your reasoning for initiating allergy testing.
-In addition, we are partnering with other companies that provide nutritional counciling and shopping help.
+I would highly suggest taking these results to your PCP or allergist and ask how they presume you should proceed, especially depending on your reasoning for initiating allergy testing.
+In addition, we are partnering with other companies that provide nutritional counseling and shopping help.
 New companies are being added each day.

 How soon can I take a re-test?

 We recommend that once you have diligently followed the removal of the intolerant items on your list from your diet, you can re-take the test after a two month period has passed.
 Please contact our office to discuss a discounted price for the re-test.